Yomguithereal/obliterator/README.md

 ## chain

-Variadic function chaining all the given iterators.
+Variadic function chaining all the given iterables.

 ```js
 import chain from 'obliterator/chain';